Old-Fashioned Cherry Rhubarb Sauce

 How to Harvest Rhubarb...

-When the stalks become 18 to 24-inch long, start by harvesting the bigger diameter stalks on the outside of the plant and work your way toward the middle, leaving the smaller ones to grow and use later in the season.
+When the stalks become 18 to 24-inch long, start by harvesting the more enormous diameter stalks on the outside of the plant and work your way toward the middle, leaving the smaller ones to grow and use later in the season.

 Slide your hand down the stalk, twist slightly, snap and pull.
-The stalk should snap off quite easily.
+The stem should snap off quite easily.

-If pulling doesn’t work for you, go ahead and cut the stalks about one-third above ground level with a sharp knife or kitchen scissors.
+If pulling doesn’t work for you, cut the stalks about one-third above ground level with a sharp knife or kitchen scissors.

-Leave at least one-third of the stalks standing to ensure the plant continues to grow and thrive.
+Leave at least one-third of the stalks standing to ensure the plant continues growing and thriving.
 In the fall, leave two-thirds standing to dry.